VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/notifications.md

       notifyType: "MyPushNotificationDomainEvent",
     });

+    const emit = defineEmits<Emits>();

+    const { openBlade, resolveBladeByName } = useBladeNavigation();

     const notificationStyle = {
       color: "#87b563",
       icon: "fas fa-percentage",
     };

+    /**
+     * Handles click on notification.
+Usually used to open a blade.
+     */
+    async function onClick() {
+        if (props.notification.notifyType === "MyPushNotificationDomainEvent") {
+            emit("notificationClick");
+            await openBlade(
+                {
+                    blade: resolveBladeByName("ListBlade"),
+                    param: props.notification.id,
+                },
+                true,
+            );
+        }
+    }
     </script>
     ```

+    !!! note
+        Here, as you can see, we have a `notificationClick` event that is emitted when the notification is clicked.
+This event is required.
+If you don't emit it, the notification list will not be closed when the notification is clicked.

 1. Make your template globally available.
-To do this, when initializing the module, you should add it to the module initialization file:
+To do this, add it to the module initialization file when initializing the module:

     ```typescript title="my-module-name/index.ts" linenums="1"
     import * as pages from "./pages";